MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

     1. Define the **To** field with your own email address, the **Subject field** as: `Testing customized blocking message for unlabeled PowerPoint files`, and then send the email.

-        Outlook blocks the email from being sent, and display the following message:
+        Outlook blocks the email from being sent, and displays the following message:

         :::image type="content" source="media/qs-tutor/ul-see-custom-blockmessage.png" alt-text="Custom block message for PowerPoint files with no label":::